icinganalysis/icinganalysis.github.io/content/basics/intermediate_variance.md

 The tested protuberance locations are shown, and a LEWICE upper horn tolerance box drawn around that "horn".
-The LEWICE angular position tolerance is +/- 16 degrees, so the size of the tolerance box varies with distance from the center of curvature.
+The LEWICE angular position tolerance is +/- 16 degrees (average difference from experiment), so the size of the tolerance box varies with distance from the center of curvature.
 It was also assumed that the maximum ice thickness equals the potential accumulation (equation 3 of NASA/CR-1999-208690),